 It is a big, corpulent pigeon with long toes.
 The female is a little smaller than the male but it is not easy to distinguish them.

 Trocaz Pigeon is dark grey overall with red bill and toes.
-At a close view one can observe its stripped silvery patch on neck-side and its pinkish chest.
-When flying its white band on the tail and its dark grey underwings as well as whole body are its distinctive features.
+From a close view, one can observe its stripped silvery patch on its neck-side and its pinkish chest.
+When flying its white band on the tail and its dark grey underwings, as well as its whole body, are its distinctive features.

-The Trocaz Pigeon is associated to the Laurel Forest and is very shy as they were affected by shooting and chicks predated by rats
+The Trocaz Pigeon is associated with the Laurel Forest and is very shy as they were affected by shooting and chicks predated by rats

 The Madeira Laurel Forest contains almost all of the Trocaz Pigeon's natural food resources though sometimes it is seen in some adjacent agricultural lands, where it looks for cabbages.

 In Madeira, there is only the Rock Dove or Feral Pigeon that might be seen together with the Trocaz Pigeon though the bigger size and dark grey colour of the latter is very distinct.